jshuadvd/hacks-n-notes/patents.md

 - a new method of doing business
 - a new manufacturing process
 - a useful apparatus, machine, manufactured item or composition of matter
+- computer programs and mathematical algorithms used in computer programs
+-
 ## Books

 ### Patent Pending in 24 Hours